Case Study· 9 min read· Updated April 8, 2026

 How Ijjad built a unified design system deployed across 10+ Saudi government ministries, used by millions of citizens.
 60% faster development, 100% accessibility compliant.

-When the Saudi Digital Government Authority (DGA) needed every ministry to share one trustworthy, accessible, Arabic-first digital experience, the traditional approach — letting each ministry redesign on its own — had failed for years.
+When the Saudi Digital Government Authority (DGA) needed every ministry to share one trustworthy, accessible digital experience, the traditional approach — letting each ministry redesign on its own — had failed for years.
 This is the story of how Ijjad designed and shipped a national design system that unified 10+ Saudi ministry websites, cut development time by 60%, and put accessibility at the core of citizen-facing services for the first time.

 The Challenge: A Fragmented Digital Government